-Chen-Mou adds: “When using Amazon EC2 as a metric, the parallelizability of the algorithm or the parallelization of the implementation is explicitly taken into account, as opposed to being assumed or unspecified.
+Chen-Mou adds, “When using Amazon EC2 as a metric, the parallelizability of the algorithm or the parallelization of the implementation is explicitly taken into account, as opposed to being assumed or unspecified.
 The Amazon EC2 metric is thus practical and easy to use.”

-“Our purpose is to break the record of solving the shortest vector problem (SVP) in Euclidean lattices.
-The problem plays an important role in the field of information science.
+“Our purpose is to break the record of solving the shortest vector problem (SVP) in Euclidean lattices," Chen-Mou says.
+"The problem plays an important role in the field of information science.
 We estimated that we would need 1,000 cg1.4xlarge instance-hours.
 We ended up using 50 cg1.4xlarge instances for about 10 hours to solve our problem.
-Now, the vectors we found are considered the hardest SVP anyone has solved so far.”
-He adds: “We only spent $2,300 for using the 100 Tesla M2050 for ten hours, which is quite a good deal.”
+Now, the vectors we found are considered the hardest SVP anyone has solved so far.
+We only spent $2,300 for using the 100 Tesla M2050 for 10 hours, which is quite a good deal.”

 Since switching to AWS, the group indicates that the machine maintenance costs have been reduced, and they have experienced more stable and scalable computational power.
 The group’s favorite component of AWS is Amazon CloudWatch, which it uses to watch computer utilities while also improving their program.